sylefeb/Silice/learn-silice/Documentation.md

 () <- ID; // without receiving variables
 ```

+> **Note:** Calling algorithms across clock domains is not yet supported.
+For such cases, autorun with bindings is recommended.

 ## Subroutines

 Algorithms can contain subroutines.
 These are local routines that can be